martincf/lightbox/_posts/2016-11-25-where-to-buy-film-uk.md

 ### Last updated 23 January 2019

 My local city of Liverpool is, unfortunately, lacking in a decent supply chain for both 35mm and medium format film.
-Only the city's flagship photography gallery, [Open Eye](https://openeye.org.uk), and Wilkinson Cameras stock a small selection of the decent stuff, at a pretty price.
-Otherwise, it's the stock £1-a-roll Agfa Vista 200 from Poundland.
-(What?
-You didn't know!?)
+Only the city's flagship photography gallery, [Open Eye](https://openeye.org.uk), and Wilkinson Cameras stock a small selection of the decent stuff, at a pretty price. ~~Otherwise, it's the stock £1-a-roll Agfa Vista 200 from Poundland.~~

 Luckily, work takes me to the capital on a regular basis, in which I am often found handing over my halfpennies to the film peddlers of London town.